113ll3/Ibmclouddocscli/reference/bluemix_cli/bx_cli.md

    <dt>PLUGIN_PATH|PLUGIN_NAME (required)</dt>
    <dd>If -r <i>REPO_NAME</i> is not specified, plug-in is installed from the specified local path or remote URL.</dd>
    <dt>-r <i>REPO_NAME</i> (optional)</dt>
    <dd>The name of the repository where the plug-in binary is located.
-If no repository is specified, the command uses the default plug-in repository, 'Bluemix'.</dd>
+If no repository is specified, the command uses the default plug-in repository 'Bluemix'.</dd>
    <dt>-v <i>VERSION</i> (optional)</dt>
    <dd>The version of the plug-in to be installed.
 If not provided, the latest version of the plug-in is installed.
 This option is valid only when you install the plug-in from the repository.</dd>
    <dt>-f </dt>
    <dd>Force install of plug-in without confirmation.</dd>
     </dl>

-The {{site.data.keyword.Bluemix_notm}} CLI has the official repository name of 'Bluemix'.
+The {{site.data.keyword.Bluemix_notm}} CLI has the official repository name of `Bluemix`.

 <strong>Examples</strong>: